 When planned and targeted correctly, coupons will increase your overall revenue and decrease the amount you have to spend on customer acquisition.
 For most businesses, coupons pay for themselves.

-How to Create A Coupon for Your E-Commerce Store
+How to Create a Coupon for E-Commerce

 Woobox is one of the simplest ways to create coupons for your e-commerce brand.
-Use the coupon feature to create customized coupon codes, set start and end dates, gather information like email addresses, and more.
+Use the coupon feature to make customized coupon codes, set start and end dates, gather information like email addresses, and more.

 Other features of coupons in Woobox include: